CodeX-Academy-Official/badges/teams/scrum1.md

-# Agile Apprentice 1
+# Scrum Apprentice 1

-A developer who can work efficiently in an Agile Software Development context.
+A developer who can work efficiently in a Scrum context.

 ## Master the following skills: